arlovalles/LoanRepaymentCalculator/README.md

 LoanCalculationServer.py - Basic Flask Server to make Api available.
 It includes a simple Html template.
 Usage: to start, use "flask --app LoanCalculationServer run --debug"

+calcsite.py - FastApi implementation of pythonserver.
+Angular UI is setup to call this server.
+Start this server (after installing the necessary modules using pip3) with this command "fastapi dev ./calcsite.py".

 I added Angular FrontEnd in ./angularUI folder, should be able to start in that directory with ng serve.
 It requires LoanCalculatorServer.py to be running.